gulam101/Login-Screen/README.md

 <a name="Credits"/>

 ### Description:
 I created this project at the start of 2019.
-At this time I was new to using HTML.
-I started creating a login screen because I had a rough understanding of how to create one and sicne every website utilised a login page, I thought it would be a great place to start.
+At this time, I was new to using HTML.
+I started creating a login screen because I had a rough understanding of how to create one and since every website utilised a login page, I thought it would be a great place to start.

 ### Prerequisites:
 - Any IDE that can edit/create HTML (Recommended ATOM)